Performing experience is a vital part of a dancer’s education. We offer students the opportunity to perform on three

 What to wear: All students will receive costumes at the theater following their rehearsal.

 Male dancers: please arrive in black tights and a white t-shirt.

 Makeup should be limited to blush and a little lipstick.
 No glitter or brightly colored eye shadows.

 What to bring: Some students may have a longer wait than others after their rehearsal.
 If necessary, students may bring a snack.
-We ask that no greasy foods or colored juices are bought to protect the costumes.
+We ask that no greasy foods or colored juices are brought to protect the costumes.
 Students may also bring cards or other things to keep them occupied.
 Younger dancers will be provided with coloring books and crayons.
 Please also bring extra bobby pins and hairspray.